‘Big Brother 19’ Spoilers: Part 2 HOH Results, Who Will Battle In 2017 Season Finale?

 — Julie Chen (@JulieChen) September 14, 2017

-The two-hour season Big Brother 19 season finale airs on September 20 at 8 p.m.
+The two-hour Big Brother 19 season finale airs on September 20 at 8 p.m.
 PT/ET.
 This is where the full BB19 jury will award the $500,000 prize to the winner and a nice $50,000 check to the second place finisher.
 The choice of America’s Favorite Houseguest will also get revealed, with that person taking home a $25,000 prize for entertaining fans all summer.
-That will also spell the end of the Big Brother 19 spoilers and the beginning of advertisements for Celebrity Big Brother that is set to air in the winter.
+That will also spell the end of the Big Brother 19 spoilers and the beginning of advertisements for Celebrity Big Brother, which is set to air in the winter.

 [Featured Image by Sonja Flemming/CBS]